Cheryl Cherpitel, DrPH

 This research aims to describe and explain alcohol use patterns and related problems among Mexican-origin adults living in three pairs of sister metropolitan areas at the Texas-Mexico border, plus, as a contrast, in one adjacent non-border metropolitan area on each side of the border.

-This study focuses on analysis of biases from case-crossover studies on the relative risk of injury and alcohol and alcohol-attributable fraction (AAF) in cross-national emergency room studies.
+This National Alcohol Research Center project, one of three distinct and innovative methodological sub-studies, focuses on analysis of biases from case-crossover studies on the relative risk of injury and alcohol and alcohol-attributable fraction (AAF) in cross-national emergency room studies.
 Innovative methods are being pioneered to improve alcohol-injury estimates, addressing key confounders.

 Screening and Brief Intervention in the Emergency Department among Mexican-origin Young Adults